National Honor Society Essay: 3 Examples, 4 Pillars & 5 Tips

 2. Leadership

 NHS leadership is not just about titles—it’s about taking initiative, inspiring others, and making a positive impact.
+It is similar to a leadership essay.
 Describe how you have encouraged peers to collaborate to achieve a common objective, such as being a team captain, club officer, or even the person who spearheaded a project in the community.
 NHS seeks leaders who carry responsibility, solve problems, and the ability to motivate peers.
 Provide a description of your leadership through examples done at school or in the community.

 3. Service